Puerto Ricans in World War I: The United States officially declares war

 On April 6, 1917, the United States Congress declared war on Germany.
 By May 3, the Regiment was transferred to the regular Army and recruited 1,969 men and the 295th, 296, 373rd, 374th and 375th regiments of Puerto Rico were created.
 The United States continued to apply their military segregation policies to the native Puerto Ricans.
 Puerto Ricans of African descent were assigned to all black units such as the 375th Regiment.
 Puerto Ricans were to be sent to North Carolina to train for deployment overseas, however Senators from the southeastern states opposed and foiled these plans, citing that Puerto Ricans would be a problem to the laws and customs of the racist Jim Crow policies.
 Southern politicians were alarmed of the idea of having armed African-Americans in the south and believed that Puerto Ricans of mixed race, who did not understand their racial policies, would only add to their problems.
 On May 17, the Porto Rico Regiment of Infantry was sent to guard the Panama Canal in defense of the Panama Canal Zone and other vital military installations while the other Puerto Rican regiments guarded Puerto Rico.

-Puerto Ricans became U.S. citizens as a result of the 1917 Jones-Shafroth Act and two months later, when Congress passed the Selective Service Act, conscription was extended to the island.
+Puerto Ricans became US citizens as a result of the 1917 Jones-Shafroth Act and two months later, when Congress passed the Selective Service Act, conscription was extended to the island.
 Those who were eligible, with the exception of women, were expected to serve in the military.
 About 20,000 Puerto Ricans were drafted during World War I.

-On November 1917, the first military draft (conscription) lottery in Puerto Rico was held in the island's capital, San Juan.
-The first draft number pick was made by Diana Yager, the daughter of the U.S. appointed governor of Puerto Rico Arthur Yager.
+In November 1917, the first military draft (conscription) lottery in Puerto Rico was held in the island's capital, San Juan.
+The first draft number pick was made by Diana Yager, the daughter of the US-appointed governor of Puerto Rico Arthur Yager.
 The number she picked was 1435 and it belonged to San Juan native Eustaquio Correa.
 Thus, Correa became the first Puerto Rican to be "drafted" into the Armed Forces of the United States.
 It is estimated that 236,000 Puerto Ricans in the island registered for the World War I draft and that 18,000 served in the war.
 Prior to the Jones-Shafroth Act, Puerto Ricans in the mainland United States as all other non-citizens, who were permanent residents were required to register with the Selective Service System by law and could be drafted.